This post contains affiliate links. See our disclosure policy here.

 Cocktail History

-The Hot Orc Draught is a Sips From Scripts original cocktail that we created as part of a series of The Lord of the Rings recipes made in honor of the release of The Rings of Power, a show that serves as a prequel to the original movie trilogy.
+The Hot Orc Draught is a Sips From Scripts original cocktail that was created as part of a series of The Lord of the Rings recipes made in honor of the release of The Rings of Power, a show that serves as a prequel to the original movie trilogy.
 The drink was inspired by the beverage forced on Merry and Pippin when they were captured by Orcs in The Two Towers.
 It uses ingredients that sound as though they would clash with one another, including rum, Pimm’s No. 1 Liqueur, Malört, and spicy bitters, but when paired, they make a beverage that could definitely stand in as the Orc’s drink of choice.

 Cocktail Ingredients